tomcl/HowToUseGitTJWC/README.md

 ### How is Git Distributed?

 The key to Git's operation is that although shared repositories can have multiple copies there is no way that data can be incorrectly over-written or corrupted.
 In fact Git data is normally immutable.
 All commits ever made remain preserved in all repository copies.
 The only change made to a repository is to add a new commit on top of all historic commits, which remain preserved.
-Should data in one Git repo copy get corrupted, for example by manually editing the `.git` hidden data, the git SHA-1 CRCs will change and those files (and the corresponding Commit) ignored.
+Should data in one Git repo copy get corrupted, for example by manually editing the `.git` hidden data, the git SHA-1 fingerprints will change and those files (and the corresponding Commit) ignored.

 One consequence of this is that when clones of a repository reside on different computers the only difference can be incompleteness.
 A new commit added to clone A will not propagate to clone B until it is Fetched by B or Pushed by A (assuming A ---origin---> B).